 Underdogs represent a more significant risk since they are not anticipated to prevail.
 However, the payout could be substantial.

 If you prefer to see odds as fractions or decimals, use our odds converter to toggle between all three types.

 What you can't bet on in Wyoming

 Wyoming does not have a rich gambling history, as evidenced by the formation of a state lottery in 2013.
 Still, most sports bets are in play, including hometown college athletics.

 Wagering on political events, including presidential elections, is not valid in Wyoming or any U.S. state.

-Bettors in the Equality State cannot wager on celebrity and entertainment events like the Academy Awards.
+Wyoming sports betting sites do not accept wagers on celebrity and entertainment events like the Academy Awards.

 Wyomingites are free to bet on in-state college teams, including the University of Wyoming Cowboys.
 However, college player prop bets are not permitted.

 What about the NFL Draft?